-You've done everything you can to make your current job work.
-But, your current job is not working.
-Whatever your reasons for why you can't make your current job succeed for you, it may be time to listen to your heart.
+You've done everything you can to make your current job work, but it is not working.
+Whatever your reasons for why you can't make your current employment succeed for you, it may be time to listen to your heart.
 You may find that it's time to quit your job.
-These are the top ten reasons why you might want to quit your job.

 - Your company is experiencing a downward spiral, losing customers, losing money, and rumors of possible closure, bankruptcy, and failure prevail.
 Working every day is like waiting for the other shoe to drop.
 Senior company leaders are meeting behind closed doors.
-Employees are all fearful, looking for new jobs and the general environment is stagnant and anxiety provoking.
+Employees are all fearful, looking for new jobs, and the general environment is stagnant and provoking anxiety.

-- Your relationship with your manager is broken, damaged beyond repair.
-You have sought help to mend the boss relationship but you know it is too damaged for recovery.
-(Perhaps you were untrustworthy, missed work on too many days, or the manager acts like an untrustworthy jerk.)
-Whatever the reason, the relationship is irrecoverably damaged.
-You need to take a hard look, maybe even talk to your manager about the situation.
-But, chances are, it’s time to move on, time to quit your job.
+- Your relationship with your manager is broken or damaged beyond repair.
+You have sought help to mend the relationship, but you know it is beyond recovery.
+Whatever the reason, you need to take a hard look, maybe even talk to your manager about the situation.
+But, chances are, it’s time to quit your job and move on.

 - Your values are at odds with the corporate culture.
 Perhaps your company is egalitarian and you believe in assigned parking spots for salaried employees.
 Your company does annual employee satisfaction surveys and you think these are a waste of time.
 Your company is hierarchical and you want to influence every aspect of your job.

 - Your company is ethically challenged.
-Perhaps, the managers lie to customers about the quality of the products or the day on which product will ship.
+Perhaps the managers lie to customers about the quality of the products or the days on which products will ship.
 You become aware that the company is stealing information from competitors.
 Whatever the issue, don't stay in an organization where your ethics are out of sync.
 Leave as quickly as you can if you have no way to influence more ethical behavior.

 - You've burned your bridges with your coworkers.
 Your group is not getting along in an environment that requires people to work together well.
 Again, at some point, the reasons don't matter; start fresh in a new job and resolve to not let this situation happen again.
 Especially if your efforts to resolve the situation have been unsuccessful, it’s time to move on.

 - Your stress level is so high at work that it is affecting your physical or mental health and your relationships with your friends and family.
-Watch for the signs of burnout and if they can't be cured, move on.
-Read Tips for Managing Stress and Change at Work for ideas about managing work stress.
+Watch for the signs of burnout, and if they can't be cured, move on.

-- And, the top ten reason for leaving your current miserable job—you are unchallenged, need more responsibility, and seek opportunities that just don't exist for you in your current organization.
+- You are unchallenged, need more responsibility, and want to seek opportunities that just don't exist for you in your current organization.
 You've explored the current and potential options, and they are limited.
 You may be ready to quit your job when there are no opportunities waiting.